The Road Back

 “A splendid love story, so beautifully told.”
 Colin Dexter O.B.E.

-When Patricia, aged 18, accompanies her father on his return trip to Ladakh, she sees this as a chance to step out from the shadow of her dead brother, James, and finally win her father’s love.
-What she doesn’t expect to do is meet Kalden – a local man destined to be a monk, but fated to be the love of her life.
+When Patricia accompanies her father, Major George Carstairs, on a trip to Ladakh, north of the Himalayas, in the early 1960s, she sees it as a chance to finally win his love.
+What she could never have foreseen is meeting Kalden – a local man destined by circumstances beyond his control to be a monk, but fated to be the love of her life.